beyondstorage/go-storage/docs/rfcs/751-write-empty-file-behavior.md

 }
 ```

-- What will happen if we got a nil `io.Reader` and `size = 0`?
+Next are some situations that users will encounter when calling `Write`.

+### nil io.Reader and zero size

 - As described above, we will create a `io.Reader` of size 0 and upload it.
 - We will upload data of length `size` as long as the length of `io.Reader` is the same as `size`.

-- What will happen if we got a nil `io.Reader` but `size != 0`?
+### nil io.Reader and valid size

 - We will return an error.
 In this case, the user's action is wrong, so we should return an error to alert the user.

-- What will happen if we got a valid `io.Reader` but `size = 0`?
+### valid io.Reader and zero size

 - We will upload an empty file with 0 size.
 We should follow the user's wishes and upload data of size 0.
 - If the upload is successful, we will return the size of `0`.

-- What will happen if we got a valid `io.Reader` but `size != the length of io.Reader`?
+### valid io.Reader and valid size

 - If the size is smaller than the length of `io.Reader`, we will upload a file of size.
 If the upload is successful, size is returned.
 - If the size is larger than the length of `io.Reader`, we will return an error.

 ## Rationale